Does that Rabbit really need Rescuing?

 You will have to use common sense as each situation is different.
 Sometimes the best you can do is leave the nest alone.
 In other situations there will be something you can do.
 For example, remove your pets and children from the area or cover the nest with a box (ex. an empty recycling bin) while the danger is near.
 Please cover the nest for short periods of time only and not if it is very hot outside.
 You could also block off the nest in such a way that the mother still has access to her litter but the predator does not.
 Or, you could simply scare the predator away.

 If the problem is that the nest is in the middle of your lawn in the path of your lawnmower, just leave it alone.
 If you don’t mow too closely to the nest, the babies will be fine.
-Kits stay in the nest until they are between 3 to 4 weeks old and then they leave.
+Kits stay in or close to the nest until they are between 3 to 4 weeks old and then they leave.
 Therefore, you will not be inconvenienced for very long.

 If you have to put the babies back in the nest because they were disturbed (but are otherwise uninjured), first put on cloth garden gloves that have been rubbed in grass to minimize human scent.
 Then recreate the nest as best you can.
 Use materials from the old nest when possible.
 Finally, place the babies back in the nest and cover them up.